 Physicalism is the default position in science and in the philosophy of mind, but it should not be, I argue, because of two errors.
-By its epistemological error, physicalism tries to explain theoretically what is evident.
-Only what I experience in first person is certain, so pain does not need a theoretical explanation.
-Physics itself is based on first person perception, avoiding the epistemological error, and then physics can progress, even changing its own ontology.
+By its epistemological error, physicalism gives physics priority over the evidence of first person experience.
+Only what I experience in first person is certain, so observation is prior to any theory.
+Physics itself is based on observation, avoiding the epistemological error, and then physics can progress, even changing its own ontology.
 However, physicalism imposes the ontology of physics on every science, and in physics everything is causal.
 By its ontological error, physicalism tries to explain causally what is intentional.
 And it happens that causality and intentionality are mutually exclusive, showing that the ontology of physics is insufficient wherever intentions are present.
 This ontological insufficiency prevents that physicalism can repeat the success of physics with any science where intentions play a rôle, and thus it is blocking the advance of both the social sciences and the philosophy of mind.
 To overcome this obstacle, I propose to go back to the essentials: we should consider again the transcendental problem raised by Descartes and its solutions by Hume and Kant.
 On top of this subjectivist solution, we should take advantage of Darwin and Turing, and we should extend our ontology beyond causality to include intentionality, and here my proposal is problem solving.
 Then you could join our Post-Kantian subjectivism and say with me: The world is not a huge machine, as physicalism proposes, but an enigmatic problem.